addcninblue/statsnotes/chapter1.md

 In this case:
-Individuals = radio stations
+- Individuals = radio stations
-Variable = kind of programming that each station broadcasts Frequency Table = displays counts (frequencies) of stations in each format category Relative Frequency Table = shows percentages (relative frequencies) of stations in each format category Check for consistency.
+- Variable = kind of programming that each station broadcasts
+- **Frequency Table** = displays counts (frequencies) of stations in each format category
+- **Relative Frequency** Table = shows percentages (relative frequencies) of stations in each format category
+- Check for consistency.
 Counts should add up to 13838.
 Percents should add up to 100%.
-In this case, total adds up to 99.9%.
-This is called roundoff error.
+- In this case, total adds up to 99.9%.
+This is called *roundoff error*.
-INSERT BAR GRAPHS AND PIE CHARTS HERE -
+- INSERT BAR GRAPHS AND PIE CHARTS HERE -
-Bar graphs = more flexible than pie charts, can compare any set of quantities that are measured in the same units
+- Bar graphs = more flexible than pie charts, can compare any set of quantities that are measured in the same units

 YOUNG ADULTS BY GENDER AND CHANCE OF GETTING RICH